Knowing the signs of congestive heart failure can save your life. Do you know what they are? Many Americans don’t.

 If you are experiencing congestive heart failure, the body will try to compensate.
 Your heart may beat faster to take less time to refill after it contracts.
 However, when left untreated, this may lead to heart palpitations.

 Your heart may also become enlarged to make room for the blood.
-You may experience shortness of breath as the
+You may experience shortness of breath as the Lungs fill with fluid.
+Also, the kidneys may start to retain water and sodium due to the lack of blood, increasing the risk of kidney failure.

 Here are some common signs of heart failure: